If you were an online

 It doesn’t take much effort and time to understand how a shopping comparison site works.
 Such sites typically do not charge anything from users for using the site.
 Instead, they are monetized through payments from merchants or retailers listed on the site, who either pay a flat fee to be listed on the site or pay a fee each time a user clicks through to the merchant or retailer website.
 Other business models are also available, where the merchant or retailers pays each time a user completes a specified action, for instance, purchase or registration.

-How to select a shopping comparison site?
+How to select a

 With several shopping comparison sites inundating the marketplace and new sites with PPC cost model emerging by the hour, merchants and retailers are left with the difficult task of deciding which sites work out best for them.
 More often than not, trial and error is the only available option for merchants and retailers.

-Such sites also create a platform for merchants or retailers to showcase different products.
+a platform for merchants or retailers to showcase different products.

-However, not everything is about shopping comparison sites.
-Such sites render an extremely competitive environment, and that can imply profit margins.
+sites render an extremely competitive environment, and that can imply profit

 If you are selling the same products as your adversaries, it’s going to be even more difficult to make a quick buck.